-I. HEALTH and SAFETY INFORMATION Yes No

-PART A. Physical Condition of the Highwall

-1. Is the height greater than 6 feet?
+I. HEALTH and SAFETY INFORMATION Yes No PART A. Physical Condition of the Highwall 1.
+Is the height greater than 6 feet?
 2. Slopes a.
 Danger to people i.
 Is there loose material on the face, and is the slope greater than 35 degrees?
 OR ii.
 Is the slope greater than 50 degrees? b.
 Is there danger to vehicles on road above the DH?

-PART B. Dangers

-to Q ques desc ify the problem as Priority 1.
-If it meets the criteria necessary to be a DH in Part A, positive uestions 3 through 16 can qualify the problem as Priority 2.
-It is not necessary to answer ations in the affirmative, and the questions may be given different weights of support in the ription.
-Multiple segments of a dangerous highwall should be consolidated on a single for sical characteristics and priority criteria for each segment should be noted in the narrative all of th he narrat orm.
-The e ive

-Potential Dangers Below Highwall

-3. Can materials falling from the highwall cause injury to residents or serious damage to occupied structures (and the surrounding yards) located in close proximity to the

-bottom of the highwall?
-If so, the problem can qualify as a Priority 1 with an adequate justification included in the narrative description.
+PART B. Dangers ques uestions 3 through 16 can qualify the problem as Priority 2.
+It is not necessary to answer all of th e stions in the affirmative, and the questions may be given different weights of support in taription.
+Multiple segments of a dangerous highwall should be consolidated on a single festical characteristics and priority criteria for each segment should be noted in the narrative orm.
+The ive ription.
+Multiple segments of a dangerous highwall should be consolidated on a single for orm.
+The ive ription.
+Multiple segments of a dangerous highwall should be consolidated on a single for sical characteristics and priority criteria for each segment should be noted in the narrative orm.
+The ive phys Potential Dangers Below Highwall Can materials falling from the highwall cause injury to residents or serious damage to occupied structures (and the surrounding yards) located in close proximity to the bottom of the highwall?
+If so, the problem can qualify as a Priority 1 with an adequate justification included orm.
+The ive

-4.